Sysmic76/Rita/_pages/usage.md

 ### Requesting features or reporting bugs

-Please join the [Official Rita Discord Server](https://discord.gg/mgNR64R) to get support, keep up to date with changes and report bugs.
-There is always somone that can help you.
+Please join the [Official Rita Discord Server](https://discord.gg/mgNR64R) to get support, keep up to date with changes and report bugs, alternatively you can submit your request via a Github [issue tracker](https://github.com/ZyC0R3/Rita/issues).
+There is always someone that can help you.